spiffe/spiffe/standards/WIT-SVID.md

 - X509-SVIDs are typically presented and mutually authenticated at the network layer using TLS.
 They authenticate a channel.
 A WIT-SVID would typically be sent along with a single request on the application layer.
 They authenticate a single invocation.
 - X509-SVIDs are serialized in ASN.1, whereas WIT-SVIDs are JWTs and are serialized using JSON.
 JSON is often considered easier to work with and understand.

-It's entirely feasible that in some environments, both may even be used within the same connection (e.g the client presents a WIT-SVID and the server presents an X509-SVID.)
+It's entirely feasible for both may be used within the same connection (e.g the client presents a WIT-SVID and the server presents an X509-SVID.)

 [1]: https://datatracker.ietf.org/doc/draft-ietf-wimse-workload-creds/
 [2]: https://www.rfc-editor.org/rfc/rfc7515.html